flatironinstitute/CaImAn/README.md

 **SCS**:

-if you get errors compiling scs when installing cvxpy you probably need to create a link to openblas or libgfortran in /usr/local/lib/, for instance:
+If you get errors compiling scs when installing cvxpy you probably need to create a link to openblas or libgfortran in /usr/local/lib/, for instance:

 `sudo ln -s  /Library/Frameworks/R.framework/Libraries/libgfortran.3.dylib  /usr/local/lib/libgfortran.2.dylib`

-**debian fortran compiler problems:** if you get the error  gcc: error trying to exec 'cc1plus': execvp: No such file or directory in ubuntu run or issues related to SCS type
+**Debian fortran compiler problems:**
+If you get the error  gcc: error trying to exec 'cc1plus': execvp: No such file or directory in Ubuntu run or issues related to SCS type

  ```